 The OVBPI release 1.1 had the ability to define metrics.
 These metrics were stored in the two tables, Metrics and Metric\Values.
-The OVBPI 2.0 release has completely replaced the old metric system, and as such, uses a new set of data tables.
+The OVBPI 2.0 release replaced the old metric system, and as such, used a new set of data tables.

-For compatibility reasons OVBPI 2.0 maintains two database views called Metrics and Metric\Values.
-These views provide OVBPI 1.1 views onto the new OVBPI 2.0 metric data.
+For compatibility reasons OVBPI releases later than 1.1, maintains two database views called Metrics and Metric\Values.
+These views provide OVBPI 1.1 views onto the newer OVBPI metric data.